SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Read the Beckman Research group [code of conduct](https://github.com/SeedscapeEcology/Policies/blob/master/Code_of_Conduct.md).
 Chat with Noelle if you have any questions about group norms or would like to add or change anything in the code of conduct.

-* Join the Seedscape Ecology [Slack channel](https://seedscapeecology.slack.com) by asking Noelle to send you an invite.
+* We use **Slack** to communicate within the research group.
+This helps keep communications organized and in one place.
+Join the Seedscape Ecology [Slack channel](https://seedscapeecology.slack.com) by asking Noelle to send you an invite.

+* We use a shared google calendar to share the time and locations of seminars and meetings (e.g. lab meetings) relevant for the research group.
+If you will be out of town for work or vacation, please note this in the calendar.
+Join the Seedscape Ecology [Google Shared Calendar](https://calendar.google.com/calendar?cid=dXN1LmVkdV9rNjZnNXM5cmFraTBhbGl1Ym9sOTgzN2Njc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) by asking Noelle to add you.

 * Sign up for a free [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/); students can get [additional developer tools](https://education.github.com) for free.